Table of contents

 18. Home office upgrades

 When your kitchen table becomes your desk, a thoughtful upgrade makes a difference.
-Ergonomic chairs, better lighting, or noise-canceling headphones can boost comfort and productivity.
+Ergonomic chairs, better lighting, or noise-canceling headphones can boost comfort and increase productivity and performance.

 It’s more than a perk — it’s a signal that you care about how people work, not just what they produce.